Report on the Consolidated Financial Statements

 Additional Information in accordance with Article 10 AP Regulation

-In addition, we have already been elected as group auditors for the following financial year by the Annual General Meeting dated 24 May 2019 and appointed by the Supervisory Board on 24 June 2019.
+In addition, during the Annual General Meeting on 25 September 2020, we have been elected as auditors for the following financial year and appointed by the supervisory board on 22 October 2020.

 We declare that our opinion expressed in the "Report on the Consolidated Financial Statements" section of our report is consistent with our additional report to the Audit Committee, in accordance with Article 11 AP Regulation.